slub/ocrd_kitodo/README.md

         mv ./ocrd/manager/id_rsa.pub ./ocrd/controller/authorized_keys

-- Copy contents of `./_resources/kitodo` and `./_resources/kitodo-sample` to folder `./kitodo/overwrites` to provide the examples and Kitodo.Production configuration files.
+- Copy contents of `./_resources/kitodo` and `./_resources/kitodo-sample` to the directory `./kitodo/overwrites` to provide the examples and Kitodo.Production configuration files.

-- Follow the instructions in [the next section](#ocr-d-models) to install OCR models on the Controller.

 ### OCR-D models

-For practical workflows, you finally have to install models for various processors on the OCR-D Controller.
+For practical workflows, you first have to install models for various processors on the OCR-D Controller.
-Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be installed once.
+Since all processor resources are mounted under the `CONTROLLER_MODELS` volume, resources will persist and thus only have to be downloaded once.

-Installation could be done by downloading the respective files into the filesystem (see `make prepare`), or dynamically via the OCR-D Resource Manager:
+Installation could be done by downloading the respective files into the filesystem (see `make prepare-examples`), or dynamically via the OCR-D Resource Manager:

 1. Start interactive shell on the Controller.
+   If `with-ocrd-controller` is [enabled](#setup), and has been [started](#starting), by entering the running container:

         docker exec -u ocrd -it ocrd_kitodo-ocrd-controller-1 bash

+   If running an external Controller instance, by logging in remotely:

+        ssh -p $CONTROLLER_PORT_SSH ocrd@$CONTROLLER_HOST bash

-2. Use the OCR-D Resource Manager to query and install models:
+2. Use the [OCR-D Resource Manager](https://ocr-d.de/en/models) to query and install models:

-        wget -O frak2021.traineddata https://ub-backup.bib.uni-mannheim.de/~stweil/tesstrain/frak2021/tessdata_best/frak2021-0.905.traineddata
-        ocrd resmgr download -n ocrd-tesserocr-recognize frak2021.traineddata
+        ocrd resmgr download ocrd-tesserocr-recognize frak2021.traineddata
         ocrd resmgr download ocrd-eynollah-segment default
         ocrd resmgr list-installed
         ocrd resmgr list-available